Quick Quiz

 Option c – 0.925 mm

-One kilogram is
+One kilogram is defined as

-(a) the mass of a platinum-iridium cylinder kept in Paris.
+(a) The Mass of a platinum-iridium cylinder kept in Paris

 (d) None of the above

-Option a – the mass of a platinum-iridium cylinder kept in Paris
+Option a – The Mass of a platinum-iridium cylinder kept in Paris

 (a) 5.26